tedbergstrand/GripTracker/README.md

 # Using GripTracker
 - GripTracker automatically begins logging data to a time-stamped CSV file.
 It will create a new file each time the device turns on.
+- New sessions can be started by entering a custom name on the main page.
-- GripTracker only needs power, not a computer connection
+- - GripTracker only needs power, not a computer connection
   - Besides identifying the server's IP address.
-- New sessions can be started by entering a custom name on the main page.
+- Tare scale button to zero out the sensor after a grip has been hung on it.
 - Clicking the CSV file will let you download it.
 - Data Analysis gives a zoomable (on desktop) Google chart to visualize the hangs, as well as Duration, Peak Force, Average Force and, Standard Deviation for each hang in the session.
   - To Zoom, left click and select the area you want to zoom in on.